**Last Updated 2/2/2020

 Using my bullet journal, I like to plan my garden ahead of time, deciding what plants to grow and when to plant them so the harvest doesn’t all come in at once.

 You can devote a whole bullet journal to your garden or add in some gardening pages to the bullet journal you are currently using.
 This year, I am keeping it simple.
 My current bullet journal is the Leuchtturm1917.

 I like the size of this bullet journal as it is easy for me to put in my purse and run out the door.
 Also, I like the hard cover and thick pages.
 My pens and highlighters don’t leak through as I am working on my bullet journal spreads.
 Click here to check out the Leuchtturm 1917 on Amazon

 Not All Pens Are Made Equal!Tweet

 Related Post: The Best Bullet Journal Supplies On Amazon

 How To Set Up Your Garden Bullet Journal

+To start with, what exactly is a garden journal and why do you need one?
 A garden journal is a record of what you have achieved in your garden as well as a place to keep your notes for future use.

 - You don’t have to remember what you did because it is written down.